 James jerked his head toward an upcoming side path.
 Miles would have never even considered the alleyway if his friend hadn’t pointed it out.
 The group followed James as the tall, wiry man turned down the indicated turn-off.
 Miles was the last one through.
-He couldn’t help but feel a little claustrophobic.
-The walls of the alley were barely wide enough for him to walk forward without brushing against the concrete on either side.
+He couldn’t help but feel a little claustrophobic, as the walls of the alley were barely wide enough for him to walk forward without brushing his shoulders against the concrete on either side.

 Mile’s wasn’t looking at any of that, however.
 His eyes were glued to the jagged red symbols plastering the walls on either side of the door, done in red spray-paint.
 The Sweepers mustn’t come through a place like this very often, if ever.
 Or perhaps whichever gang used this particular icon as their calling card was simply willing to reapply the paint every day or so.

 None of his friends reacted to the gang markings, so Mile’s shrugged it off and followed the others through the door.
 Inside was another enclosed space, filled only by a pair of seated men holding guns casually across their laps.
 Neither of them got up as Miles’ group entered.

 “Don’t care if you lot head on in, but if you can’t pay you’ll be kicked right back out and none too gently.
 Watch yourselves.”
 One of the pair grumbled.